qqrm/rust-hh-feed/README.md

 | `MANUAL_MODE` | Set to `true` to skip saving posted jobs |
 | `RUN_INTEGRATION` | Set to `true` to run the bot during CI |

+The file referenced by `POSTED_JOBS_PATH` is not committed to the repository.
+It is downloaded from the previous workflow run and uploaded back as an artifact after each execution.

 During continuous integration the bot posts to the development channel configured by `DEV_TELEGRAM_CHAT_ID`.
 Scheduled runs and manual releases use `TELEGRAM_CHAT_ID` to post to the production channel.